-Figure 3 shows Precision versus Threshold for File C without expansion of abbreviations using different similarity measures.
+Figure 4 shows Precision versus Threshold for File C without expansion of abbreviations using different similarity measures.
 The JC obtains the maximum value (90%).
 All the measures, except the JC, have a similar behaviour: they start at the same level (75%), rise until 85% and then plunge until 20%.
 However, the JC remains steady over 75% for all the threshold values.

-Figure 3.
-Precision vs. Threshold.
-File C without expansion of abbreviations (different measures)
+Figure 5.
+Precision and Error vs. Threshold.

+File B with and without expansion of

+abbreviations (CSM)

-Finally, from Figure 4 it can be again seen that the expansion of abbreviations influences the precision at a low threshold, but from a threshold of 0.25, the influence is imperceptible (the behaviour is very similar to Figure 2).
+Finally, from Figure 5 it can be again seen that the expansion of abbreviations influences the precision at a low threshold, but from a threshold of 0.25, the influence is imperceptible.
 Also, note that there is not error when the threshold is lower than 0.15.
+The behaviour is very similar to Figure 3.